Efficient PSF Modeling with ShOpt.jl: A PSF Benchmarking Study with JWST NIRCam Imaging: Interpolation Across the Full Field of View

 To fit for the spatial variation of the size and shape of the PSF, \texttt{ShOpt} first produces a rough estimate by interpolating the analytic fit parameters $\left[s, g_1, g_2 \right]$ across the field of view using a polynomial of order $n$, where $n$ is supplied by the user.
 For an order-$n$ polynomial $p(u,v))$, the cost function takes the form

 where $*$ denotes the ground truth obtained by pixel basis fits.
 This gives us different polynomials in $u$ and $v$ for $\left[s, g_1, g_2\right]$.
+There is a tunable parameter for the stopping gradient that leaves the tradeoff between speed and accuracy of the polynomial interpolation to the end user.
 As elsewhere, the minimum of the cost function is found with LBFGS and the \texttt{Optim.jl} library.

 Subsequently, the pixel-grid model is interpolated across the field of view.
-By definition, each pixel in pixel-grid models is a basis element, so the natural extension of Equation \ref{eq:polycost} is to give each pixel in an $n \times n$ vignette its own polynomial.
-There is a tunable parameter for the stopping gradient that leaves the tradeoff between speed and accuracy of the polynomial interpolation to the end user.
+By definition, each pixel in pixel-grid models is a basis element, so the natural thing to do is to give each pixel in an $n \times n$ vignette its own polynomial.
+However, we found that this approach for solving for the polynomial coefficients produced systematically biased models, possibly due to the conditioning of the pixel intensity values.
+Thus, we opt for an alternative approach.
+To solve for the coefficients of the polynomial in the pixel basis fit, we may specify an matrix $m \times n$ matrix, where $m$ is the number of stars we are interpolating over and $n$ is still order of the polynomial.
+We denote this design matrix by $A$.
+If the vector $x$ represents the coefficients of the polynomials and the vector $b$ represents the intensity values, then we may use the known least squares solution to the matrix equation

 Not all stars are good exemplars of the PSF due to things like saturation, color effects, and noise.
 To combat this, \texttt{ShOpt} does its polynomial interpolation over several iterations according to Algorithm \ref{alg:star_filtering}.